rrezartbuzhala/k8-containerization-demo/README.md

 docker stop my_app1
 ```

-The final step is to publish our image to a Docker registery.
-The app use for this Demo is already available as the image `jeanfrg/app1`, however to publish your own we need to use these commands.
+The final step is to publish our image to a remote Docker registery.
+The app used for this Demo is already available as the image `jeanfrg/app1`, however to publish your own we need to use these commands.

 ```bash
 docker tag app1 <your-docker-hub-id>/app1:v1